Kotlin/anko/README.md

 }
 ```

-If you specify layoutParams, both width and height defaults are WRAP_CONTENT.
-But you always can set it explicitly for sure.
-Use named arguments, it's convenient.
+If you specify `layoutParams`, but omit `with` and/or `height`, their default values are both `WRAP_CONTENT`.
+But you always can pass them explicitly, for sure.
+Use [named arguments](http://kotlinlang.org/docs/reference/functions.html#named-arguments), it's convenient.

+Some convenient helper properties to notice:
-`margin`, `horizontalMargin` and `verticalMargin` are convenient helper properties. `horizontalMargin` sets both left and right margins, `verticalMargin` set top and bottom ones, and `margin` sets all for margins simultaneously.
+- `horizontalMargin` sets both left and right margins,
+- `verticalMargin` set top and bottom ones, and

-In case of RelativeLayout, ``layoutParams`` are quite different.
+- `margin` sets all for margins simultaneously.

+Note that `layoutParams` are different for different layouts, for example, in the case of `RelativeLayout`:

 ```kotlin
 val ID_OK = 1